philocypher/philocypher/README.md

 ### 🌐 IT Professional.
-🌱 Currently Specilizing in Back-end Engineering and Systems Automation.
+🌱 Currently Specializing in Back-end Engineering and Systems Automation.
 ⚡️ Linux Enthusiast.

 * **Skill in Development**